h-kok/MinesweeperProject/README.md

 -   Error handling for input mismatch when taking in 2 user inputs.
     -   If the user enters a 'number + Nan' entry and then a 'Nan + number' entry, both numbers will be set and used as the user input and the grid is printed even though both are invalid user inputs.
     -   index out of bounds exception if one non vaild user input contains index out of bounds.
+-   Wrapping strings (e.g. making exclamation point red) in Ansi colour within functions caused unit tests to fail so colour has been removed.
+Need to find a way to have colour and passing tests.

 ## Future Goals

--   Write tests for functions
+-   Write more tests for Bombs class.
 -   Create cascade function
 -   Recieved feeback for project on 10/5/23:
     -   add play again function to game